How To Create The Perfect Nighttime Routine (With 20 relaxing Ideas To Try)

 Creating a nighttime routine doesn’t have to be complicated.
 Here’s how to design one that feels personalized and effective:

-- Keep it realistic: Don’t aim for a two-hour routine if you’re always pressed for time, tried that and it’s not the one!
+2. Keep it realistic: Don’t aim for a two-hour routine if you’re always pressed for time.
 Even 15 minutes of intentional winding down can make a difference.

-- Consider your stressors: Identify what tends to keep you up at night—whether it’s racing thoughts, physical discomfort, or screen time (TikTok scrolling any one?)—and build your routine to address those.
+3. Consider your stressors: Identify what tends to keep you up at night.
+Is it racing thoughts, physical discomfort, or screen time (TikTok scrolling any one?), and than build your routine to address those.

-- Experiment and adjust: What works for someone else might not work for you, and that’s okay!
+5. Experiment and adjust: What works for someone else might not work for you, and that’s okay.
 Try different activities until you find a combination that feels right.

 20 Relaxing ideas to add to your nighttime ritual